Venezuela opposition says blocked from meeting near summit

 With Venezuela mired in economic crisis and political protests, the Maduro government hopes to use the event to bolster its international legitimacy, while the opposition wants to embarrass him and advance their campaign to end his rule.

 The National Assembly had announced it would hold a session from Sept.
-15 in Margarita, in the Caribbean off Venezuela's northern coast, to take advantage of contacts with visiting delegations for the Non-Aligned summit.
+15 in Margarita, off Venezuela's northern Caribbean coast, to make contacts with visiting summit delegations.

 The Information Ministry did not immediately respond to a request for comment on Ramos' accusation.